angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 1. Cycle SW, draw LP
 1. Cast LP, crack for {U}
 1. Play CoS, name Merfolk or Wizard
-1. Cast an uncounterable Oracle with 0 cards left in your deck.
+1. Cast an uncounterable oracle with 0 cards left in your deck.

 If we wanted to slow pile we could follow the above sequence with Force of Will backup for any surprises.
 The use of Brainstorm here is merely as a cantrip to